29th July 2021

 It's always worth checking your mobile network's website before travelling to see if EU roaming is included in your bundle, and how much it will cost if you're travelling further afield.

 In most cases, providers have a cap on expenditure to avoid excessive bills, but if you request the cap is removed, you'll need to be extremely careful with the data and minutes you use.

 Even if you are able to use your phone in the EU without additional charges, bear in mind that if you run out of bundled minutes, messages or data, you will pay the same ‘out of bundle’ charges as you would at home.
 This varies by operator, but could cost upwards of 50p a minute per call, 30p per text message, and 10p per megabyte of data.

 It's another good reason to make sure you have a good handle on how much you're using, whether at home or abroad.

-But some providers have added extra countries to the free roaming list to make their offering look more attractive.
+Some providers have added extra countries to the free roaming list to make their offering look more attractive.

 For the most part, the included countries are the same regardless of whether you're a pay-monthly or pay-as-you-go (PAYG) customer.
-But O2 PAYG customers pay roaming charges in the Channel Islands, the Isle of Man, Monaco and Switzerland, whereas O2 pay-monthly customers don't.

 If your jet-setting takes you further afield than Europe, then the EU regulations no longer apply and, unless specifically stated by your provider, you will be charged for your calls, data and texts.